soundshed/soundshed-app/README.md

 # Soundshed

-Desktop UI which can be used to:
+Desktop and Web UI which can be used to:
-- manage tone library and browse tone communities, share tones
+- manage tone library and browse tone communities
 - connect to supported amp via bluetooth, manage basic settings and set presets.
 - browse and favourite video backing tracks

 Download from https://soundshed.com or check out the web app version.

 Windows, macOS and Linux.
-Bluetooth connectivity required.
+64-but OS and Bluetooth (BLE) connectivity required.

 *Supported amps:*
 - Positive Grid Spark 40: https://www.positivegrid.com/spark/